 How long to stay

 Due to the immense distances involved, Namibia is not a short-stay destination that you tag on to the end of a Botswana or South Africa itinerary.
-If you have enough time, you can combine it with destinations like South Africa, northern Botswana or Victoria Falls, but it is a wonderful destination in its own right and deserves a stay of at least 6-7 days.
-An ideal Namibia itinerary would be 10-14 days, or even longer if you want to see all that this magnificent country has to offer.
+If you have enough time, you can combine it with destinations like South Africa, northern Botswana or Victoria Falls, but it is a wonderful destination in its own right and deserves a stay of at least six to seven days.
+An ideal Namibia itinerary would be 10 to 14 days, or even longer if you want to see all that this magnificent country has to offer.

 The best way to get to Namibia is to fly in via the international airport in the capital city of Windhoek.
 Connecting flights travel between Windhoek and regional destinations, such as Cape Town and Johannesburg in South Africa, Maun in Botswana and Lusaka in Zambia.
 There are also flights to and from London and Frankfurt.